AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

    For Multi Source merchants using [Inventory Management](../inventory-management/introduction.md), assign sources and add quantities for all generated product variants:

-   - Select the **[!UICONTROL Apply single quantity to each SKUs]** option.
+   - Select the **[!UICONTROL Apply single quantity to each SKU]** option.

    - To add a source, click **[!UICONTROL Assign Sources]**.

    - Browse or search for a source you want to add.
-Select the checkbox next to the sources you want to add for the product.
+Select the checkbox next to the sources that you want to add for the product.

    - Enter an on-hand inventory amount per source.